pts/tinyveracrypt/README.txt

 tinyveracrypt: VeraCrypt-compatible block device encryption setup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-tinyveracrypt is a Swiss army knife command-line tool to create VeraCrypt and TrueCrypt encrypted volumes, and to open (mount) them on Linux.
+tinyveracrypt is a Swiss army knife command-line tool to create VeraCrypt, TrueCrypt and LUKS encrypted volumes, and to open (mount) them on Linux.
 It's a drop-in replacement for the cryptsetup, veracrypt and truecrypt tools for the subset of commands and flags it understands.
 It's implemented in Python 2 with only standard Python modules as dependencies.
 It has some additional features such as plaintext UUID or plaintext FAT filesystem in front of the encrypted volume.

 Features
 ~~~~~~~~